-- Read "Safety information" on page vii and "Handling static-sensitive devices" on page 53. - Read the instructions that come with the new system memory. - Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Removing the cover - tower model" on page 56). - Read "Accessing the system board" on page 64 to learn the location of the parts on the system board.
+- Read "Safety information" on page ix and "Handling static-sensitive devices" on page 61. - Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Removing the cover - tower model" on page 68 or "Removing the cover - desktop model" on page 64). - Locate the small rocker switch on the system board.
+See the label inside the computer or "Identifying parts on the system board" on page 74.
+It might be helpful to use a small screwdriver to set the switch. - 2.
+Set the switch as follows: - For read-only diskette operation, set switch 1 to the ON position.
+Write-protect is now enabled. - For normal diskette operation, set switch 1 to the OFF position.
+Write-protect is now disabled.